Installation

 auth.json

 is not version controlled, you will need to manually recreate it in every new project environment.
-View your licenses and their associated install instructions here ->
+See below for how to activate in CI or activate using Laravel Forge.

 3